rhyannonjoy/pawfinder-service/docs/api-reference/post-shelters.md

 ## Add a new shelter profile

 This operation creates a new shelter profile in the PawFinder system.
+Use this operation to onboard new animal shelters and rescue groups, register more facility locations for existing organizations, or add foster networks that manage pet adoption listings.

 ### Endpoint structure